OneUptime/oneuptime/devops/docs/readme.md

 # Fyipe Database Backup/Restore

-To carry out backup/restore from a remote vm you first have to setup your local system for remote access.
+To carry out backup/restore of the fyipe database on a remote virtual machine, you first have to setup your local system to acess the remote cluster.

 ## Set up local VM

--   ssh into the local VN and upload scripts install.sh, backup.sh and restore.sh
+-   ssh into the local VN and upload scripts install.sh, backup.sh and restore.sh to the root user.

-The script install.sh will automatically install the latest kubectl version if non is present, create default backup path and kube-config paths as well as ssh into the remote server where database is setup.
+The script install.sh will automatically install the latest kubectl version if non is present, create default backup path and kube-config paths as well as copy the remote server kubernetes config file.

 -   Open a new terminal on the VN and run script: `install.sh -a <IP_ADDRESS>`

-The _IP_ADDRESS_ is the address of remote server.
+The _IP_ADDRESS_ is the address of remote server where database is hosted.

-You will be asked for your login credentials, and proceed to backup or restore.
+You will be asked for the password.

+Proceed to backup or restore.

 ## Backing up the database